 Skip to content

-4 ways hotels can use technology for labor shortages
+4 tech-driven strategies hotels can use to combat labor shortages

-4 ways hotels can use technology for labor shortages
+4 tech-driven strategies hotels can use to combat labor shortages

-While vacationers are back making up for lost time, eating out and booking holidays, hospitality businesses around the globe are all facing the same challenge: they just don’t have enough staff to keep up with demand.
+While travel remains a top priority for many consumers, hospitality businesses around the globe are all facing the same challenge: they just don’t have enough staff to keep up with demand.

-One recent study by the American Hotel and Lodging Association reported that a staggering 97% percent of hotel owners and managers face staffing shortages.
-Almost half said they were severely understaffed, with housekeeping roles the hardest to fill.
+One recent study by the American Hotel and Lodging Association reported that 65% percent of hotel owners and managers face staffing shortages.
+Around 7 in 10 said they have open positions that they are unable to fill despite their efforts, with housekeeping roles being the hardest to hire.

 Here, we’ve put together four ideas for how technology can step in to give a helping hand – allowing you to keep your business running without compromising the guest experience: